8.1.1 DISCIPLINE AND PROCEDURES

 • Know the rules of the games and ensure that students follow them.

 • During lunch-time, supervise students at lunch tables.
-Ensure that lunch area is left clean and that all trash is placed in the trash cans.
+Ensure that the lunch area is left clean and that all trash is placed in the trash cans.

 • Enforce the “No food on playground or play structure” rule.